tghsjtmk/tghsjtmk/README.md

 ### Hi there 👋

+I'm a front-end developer from Yogyakarta, Indonesia

+I am experienced in website development since 2018 as a full stack developer I sometimes analyze software.
+But now I'm also developing website applications using `VueJs/NuxtJs`.

+**I also can do ...**

+- Pretty good analysis to design project flow,
+- Designing a database structure,
+- Creating a website, and mobile app flow is my favorite job,
+- I am a fun person and can adapt to any environment.

 <!--
 **tghsjtmk/tghsjtmk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.